Basic Public Safety Dispatch

-The Public Safety Dispatchers' Basic Certificate introduces the necessary skills and knowledge to work in a public safety communications center in a productive and professional manner.
-The course also prepares each student for the basic roles, responsibilities, and duties of a public safety dispatcher within the public safety agency.
+The Public Safety Dispatchers' Basic Certificate introduces the necessary skills and knowledge to work in a law enforcement communications center in a productive and professional manner.
+The course also prepares each student for the basic roles, responsibilities, and duties of a public safety dispatcher within the law enforcement agency.

 - Understand and identify the functions and responsibilities of the three (3) components of the Criminal Justice System: Law Enforcement, Judicial and Corrections